Melbourne Cup Betting, Tips, Odds, Horses & More 2025

 About the Melbourne Cup

-Renowned as "the race that stops a nation", this year promises an exhilarating mix of horse racing, fashion, dining and entertainment.
-Beyond the iconic $8 million Lexus Melbourne Cup, the event features ten races across various distances and prize values, cementing its status as Australia's most prestigious racing spectacle.
+Renowned as "the race that stops a nation", the upcoming edition of the race promises an exhilarating mix of horse racing, fashion, dining and entertainment.
+Beyond the iconic $8 million Lexus Melbourne Cup, the event features 10 races across various distances and prize values, cementing its status as Australia's most prestigious racing spectacle.

 But it's not just about the horses.
 Attendees eagerly anticipate a chance to flaunt extravagant attire, with women donning vibrant dresses and ostentatious hats.
 There are VIP marquees, brimming with fashion parades and entertainment, which are set up throughout the racecourse.